abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/flyte-grpc/create-grpc-service.md

 ## What you've learned and what's next

-In this section, you learned how to:
+- Created a project directory for the ML workflow

-- define gRPC services using protobuf
+- Defined a gRPC service using protobuf
-- generate Python service code
+- Generated Python client and server code
-- implement a feature engineering microservice
+- Implemented a feature engineering microservice
+- Started the gRPC feature service

-In the next section, you will create the **Flyte ML training workflow** that calls this service.
+In the next section, you will create a Flyte ML training workflow that calls this feature engineering service during pipeline execution.